This article has been updated from a previous version.

-Think for a second about how you do your everyday banking.
-It might involve opening an app on your phone, pushing some buttons, moving some money around, paying some bills.
+Take a second to think about how you do your everyday banking.
+It might involve opening an app on your phone, entering your credentials, and paying bills.
 For others, it might involve physically visiting a branch and having the teller do the work.
 Whatever your preference, you have control over your bill payments and quick access to your money.

 But once someone is sentenced to either a provincial or federal institution, they lose the ability to do either of these things.
-Inmates in federal and provincial correctional institutions aren’t allowed to keep their credit cards or debit cards with them.
-And many don’t have key pieces of information that would allow them to bank, either, such as transit numbers, say Amber Kellen, Director of Community Initiatives, Policy and Research at the John Howard Society (JHS) of Toronto, a not-for-profit organization committed to reforming the criminal justice system.
+Inmates in correctional institutions aren’t allowed to keep their credit or debit cards with them.
+Amber Kellen, director of Community Initiatives at the John Howard Society (JHS) of Toronto, a not-for-profit organization committed to reforming the criminal justice system, explains that many don’t have key pieces of information that would allow them to bank, such as transit numbers.

-“They don’t have access to their cell phones or anything like that, so people who do store all of that information on their personal phones wouldn’t have access to it.”
+“They don’t have access to their cell phones either,” she says.
+“So, people who store all of that information on their personal phones wouldn’t have access to it.”

-What we learned from respondents’ answers was telling: many had no chance to notify their bank or any other creditors that they were being or had been taken into custody, which caused their accounts to fall into arrears; many were unable to manage their money while in custody; and, upon release, many faced financial obstacles like not being able to get approved for credit.
+Respondents’ answers were telling: many had no chance to notify their bank or any other creditors that they were being or had been taken into custody, which caused their accounts to fall into arrears.
+Many were unable to manage their money while in custody; and, upon release, faced financial obstacles like not being able to get approved for credit.

 No chance to notify

-When someone is taken into custody or sentenced to jail or prison, they often don’t have the chance to let banks or other creditors know.
+When someone is taken into custody or sentenced to jail, they often don’t have the chance to let their banks or other creditors know.

-We asked JHS clients whether they were able to notify their bank or other lenders that they were being admitted to custody before it happened, and 86% said no. We also asked JHS clients if they were able to notify their bank or other lenders once they were actually in custody, and 92% said no.
+Eighty-six per cent of respondents stated that they were unable to notify their bank or other lenders that they were in custody before it happened and 92% said they were unable to notify their bank or other lenders once they were in custody.

-Andrew Morrison, a spokesperson for the Ministry of Community Safety and Correctional Services (MCSCS), points out, however, that in the provincial system, the total average length of stay is only about 45 days.
-In the case of this particular respondent, their most recent stay was only one month.
-So, to Morrison’s point, it could be possible that not enough time had elapsed for money management and personal banking to become a major obstacle.
+Andrew Morrison, a spokesperson for the Ministry of Community Safety and Correctional Services (MCSCS), points out that in the provincial system, the average length of stay is only about 45 days, and this respondent’s most recent stay was only a month.
+So, it’s likely that not enough time elapsed for money management and personal banking to become a major obstacle in the case of this particular respondent.

 ‘Banking’ behind bars

-In jail and prison, “banking” takes on a whole different form.
-Every purchase, every deposit, every transfer must be done in accordance with specific directives.
+Banking takes on a whole different form in jail.
+Every purchase, deposit, and transfer must be done in accordance with specific directives.

 In the provincial system, inmates have just one account, called a “trust account.”

-“This money may be used by the inmate to purchase canteen items while in custody,” says Morrison.
+“This money may be used by the inmate to purchase canteen items while in custody,” Morrison explains.

-Similarly, when federal inmates want to move money around, say, from their savings account to their current account, they need prior approval from the institution, who then does it on their behalf.
+Similarly, when federal inmates want to move money around, say, from their savings account to their current account, they need prior approval from the institution, which then does it on their behalf.

 One aspect of banking in prison that is similar to the outside world: federally sentenced inmates are given bank statements every month.

 Earning money in jail or prison

-In the federal system, sentenced inmates get a living allowance based on a number of factors, including how financially responsible they demonstrate themselves to be, whether they’re eligible for alternative income sources, and how motivated they’ve shown themselves to be in finding employment or participate in a treatment program, among others.
+In the federal system, sentenced inmates get a living allowance based on several factors, including how financially responsible they demonstrate themselves to be, whether they’re eligible for alternative income sources, and a demonstrated motivation to finding employment, a willingness to participate in a correctional program, among others.

 They can also earn money on work release or while on conditional release, from a third party for work performed in an institution, an inmate-operated business that’s approved by CSC, selling hobby crafts or custom work, and by receiving an ongoing income from a private or government source.
 However, both provincial and federal inmates stop receiving the GST/HST credit if they go to jail or prison for 90 consecutive days or more.